Hackrice/Carbon-footprint/readme.md

 ```
-Go into the rest_api folder
+Go into the backend folder

 Run the server with: